-- 2.5.7 A report from REACH, entitled 'Shelter and CCCM Cluster Rapid Assessment: Iraq Internal Displacement Crisis, Assessment Report', dated 10 September 2014, based on a household survey of 784 families conducted from 24 August to 1 September across Dohuk, Erbil and Sulaymaniah and Kurdish controlled areas of Diyala and Ninewa, noted that 'generally speaking IDPs were not in possession of entry permit or entry documentation (77 per cent), which was required for access to employment or renting accommodation, of the remaining households 12 per cent had tourist permits and 9 per cent residency permits.
-In Dahuk only 2 per cent of the IDP families interviewed had been granted any kind of entry permit. - 2.5.8 However these figures were inconsistent with slightly later figures compiled by REACH, based on a survey of 129 households (86 of which were from Sulyamaniyah) over the period 31 August to 4 September 2014.
+- documentation (77 per cent), which was required for access to employment or renting accommodation, of the remaining households 12 per cent had tourist permits and 9 per cent residency permits.
+In Dahuk only 2 per cent of the IDP families interviewed had been granted any kind of entry permit.201 - 9.1.7 However these figures were inconsistent with slightly later figures compiled by REACH, based on a survey of 129 households (86 of which were from Sulyamaniyah) over the period 31 August to 4 September 2014.
 That data showed that 48 per cent received documents to enter KRI, of those 29 per cent received residency permits and 5 per cent tourist passes.
-63 per cent had received a 'renting contract', issued by the mayor of the town within KRI to allow them to enter. - 2.5.9 The survey findings also showed that 28 per cent of those interviewed said they would try the same KRI entry check point another time if they were refused entry. - 2.5.10 See also: Residency arrangements and Restrictions on entry
+63 per cent had received a 'renting contract', issued by the mayor of the town within KRI to allow them to enter.
+202 - 9.1.8 The survey findings also showed that 28 per cent of those interviewed said they would try the same KRI entry check point another time if they were refused entry.
+203 - 9.1.9 See also: Residency arrangements and Restrictions on entry